tonywzhang/Study-Guide-Notes/javascript.md

 The value of this is usually determined by a functions execution context.
 Execution context simply means how a function is called.

 The keyword this acts as a placeholder, and will refer to whichever object called that method when the method is actually used.

+.bind() works a little bit differently.
+It creates a new function that will call the original one with the object that was bound to it.

+### Strict Mode